Kyle Okposo

-Kyle Henry Erovre Okposo (born April 16, 1988) is an American professional ice hockey right winger and captain of the Buffalo Sabres of the National Hockey League (NHL).
-He was drafted seventh overall in the 2006 NHL Entry Draft by the New York Islanders, for whom he played from 2008 to 2016.
+Kyle Henry Erovre Okposo (born April 16, 1988) is an American former professional ice hockey right winger who played 17 seasons in the National Hockey League (NHL) for the New York Islanders, Buffalo Sabres, and Florida Panthers.
+He was drafted seventh overall by the Islanders in the 2006 NHL Entry Draft.
+Okposo won the Stanley Cup with the Panthers in 2024.

 Playing career

 Junior and college

-Okposo played one season in the United States Hockey League (USHL) with the Des Moines Buccaneers in which he was named the most valuable player of the USHL playoffs and the league's top rookie.
+Okposo played one season in the United States Hockey League (USHL) with the Des Moines Buccaneers, in which he was named the most valuable player of the USHL playoffs and the league's top rookie.
 He helped the Buccaneers to a Clark Cup victory.

 During his freshman season at University of Minnesota, Okposo was placed at the center position, even though he is a natural winger.
 Throughout most of the season this became his most common position due to the abundance of wingers on the team.

-In January 2007, he played for the U.S. National Junior Team in the 2007 IIHF World Junior Championship.
 On June 7, 2007, Okposo announced he would be returning to the University of Minnesota for the 2007–08 season.
-Okposo played the 2007–08 season for the University of Minnesota ice hockey team until December 19, 2007.
-On that morning Okposo notified his teammates at the university of his decision to leave the team.
-Soon after, both the Gophers and the New York Islanders announced officially that Okposo decided to leave college after the completion of his current semester and would then begin his professional hockey career.
+Okposo played for Minnesota until December 19, 2007, when he decided to sign a three-year, entry-level contract with the Islanders.

 Okposo's decision to leave school was considered controversial by some.
 As a response to questioning, Islanders general manager Garth Snow told the Minneapolis Star-Tribune, "Quite frankly, we weren't happy with the program.
 They have a responsibility to coach, to make Kyle a better player, and they were not doing that."

 Coach Don Lucia then claimed that the Islanders put him "in a very difficult position."
 In his response to Snow's comments, Lucia emphasized the importance of obtaining a degree, "We have had numerous players sign and play in the NHL, but just as important many more move on to have successful careers after graduating from the University of Minnesota.
 We have always and will continue to work to ensure our players reach their potential on the ice and in the classroom."